flaviagt/recipe_datascience_project/README.md

 p-value is  0.308, which is greater than 0.05\
 Therefore, **fail to reject the null hypothesis** of "The missingness of ratings does NOT depend on the year that the recipe was submitted on" then we can conclude 'rating' is **MCAR**.

+#### Proportion of sodium (PDV) and Rating
+Null Hypothesis: The missingness of ratings does not depend on the proportion of sodium in the recipe\
+Alternate Hypothesis: The missingness of ratings depends on the proportion of sodium in the recipe

+Test Statistic: The absolute difference of mean in the proportion of the group without missing ratings\
+Significance Level:0.05

+**2 plots**
+Observed Statistic: 4.603758453968997\
+P-value: 0.0\

+P-value, which is 0, is smaller than 0.05\
+Therefore, reject the null.\
+The missingness of `rating` does depend on the `proportion of sodium`

+## PART 4: Hypothesis Testing
+Null Hypothesis: Number of recipe a contributors submitted does not the contributor's average rating\
+Alternative Hypothesis: Contributors with multiple submission have higher average rating per recipe.\
+Test Statistic: Difference in average rating between contributors with single and multiple recipes\
+\
+Significance level: 0.05\
+This number is used because it's the most common one and there is no risk of if hypothesis testing is not as intricate\

+**PLOT**

+The significance level (α) is 0.05, meaning we reject the null hypothesis if the p-value is less than 0.05.\
+Since p-value = 0.0 < 0.05, we **reject the null hypothesis**\

+There is strong statistical evidence that contributors with multiple submissions tend to receive higher average ratings than those with only one submission.
+This suggests that more experienced or frequent contributors tend to perform better in terms of ratings.

+## PART 5: Framing a Prediction Problem
+We're predicting the average rating of recipes, which will be a regression prediction problem.\ This will not be a classification of 1,2,3,4,5 as the rating, but rather a continuous, becuase the average rating per-recipe will be used, not per user reiew/rating

+## PART 6: Baseline Model
+### BASELINE

+The 2 features (columns) that will be used to craft the base model are:
+1. minutes
+2. calories

+for this base model, we will use only one row per recipe, because minutes and calories do not change per review.

+RMSE is used as the metric.
+Because, it's built for the regression model's performance.
+We're not using the "normal" accuracy, F-1 score, ebcasue these metrics are used for classification prediction problems